 1927 Cookie Recipe

-This simple cookie recipe was created by Christina Riespman in 1927, when a Girl Guide Company in Saskatchewan needed to raise money for a camping expedition for their troops.
+This simple cookie recipe was created by Christina Riespman in 1927 when a Company in Saskatchewan needed to raise money for a camping expedition for their troops.

 Ingredients used are as follows: